top of page

 What Does Glaze Do?

-Glaze is a glass-like coating that is applied to the surface of ceramics before the final firing.
+Glaze is a glass-like coating applied to the surface of ceramics before the final firing.
 It creates a smooth, sealed layer that:

 • Protects the Clay Body: Glaze acts as a barrier, preventing water, oils, and stains from penetrating the porous clay beneath.
 This makes the ceramic more durable and suitable for repeated use.